jamesenki/dashboards/docs/system-architecture/components/monitoring-alerts.md

-# IoTSphere Monitoring & Alerts Architecture
+# IoTSphere-Refactor Model Monitoring & Alerts Architecture

 ## Overview

-The IoTSphere Monitoring & Alerts system provides a comprehensive solution for tracking model performance metrics, detecting anomalies, and alerting stakeholders to potential issues.
-This document describes the architecture and flow of the monitoring alerts subsystem.
+The IoTSphere-Refactor Model Monitoring & Alerts system provides a comprehensive solution for tracking ML model performance metrics, detecting drift and degradation, and alerting on potential model issues.
+This document describes the architecture and data flow of the monitoring alerts subsystem in the refactored backend.

 ## Key Components